 The Wills and succession legislation in each province provides that succession of real estate pursuant to a Will is governed by the law of the place where the property is located.
-There is no universal probate requirement in Canada.
-However, certain Canadian provinces levy differing probate fees or charges.
-In Ontario, for example, the transfer of real estate from one person to another generally requires probate under specific land legislation, as court authentication affords protection to the executor and third parties.
+While there is no universal requirement in Canada to probate a Will, the transmission of real estate generally requires a grant of probate as court authentication affords protection to the executor and third parties.
+Probate fees and charges vary widely among Canadian provinces.